-- The third way to increase the pants is to combine the first way plus the second way together.
+- The third way to increase the pants is to combine the first and second ways.
 Looks very smart.
 Fabrics may vary in texture (lace, batiste, jeans, etc.).

-- The fifth way to enlarge your pants is ruffles.
-If you have a favorite jeans, and there is no suitable denim at all, you can sew a contrasting fabric of large width and make the same belt for the set, a couple of applications – here are ready-made pants.
+- The fifth way is to enlarge your pants with ruffles.
+If you have your favorite jeans, and there is no suitable denim at all, you can sew a contrasting fabric of large width and make the same belt for the set.
+A couple of applications – here are ready-made pants.

 - The sixth way to lengthen the pants is to cut them.
 Cut the pants below the knees, the resulting edges treated with a stitch, then lace and sew.
-The pants are lengthened by the width of the lace insert.
+The width of the lace insert lengthens the pants.

 - The eighth way to lengthen your pants is with a buttoned cuff.
 Make a cuff, but not sew it into a ring, and draw the edge with loops and buttons.
 We could do an application.

-- The tenth way to lengthen the pants is to turn the fabric at the bottom and make a fringe, then sew a lace.
-You can stitch the lace at the same time if you strengthen the edge.
+- The tenth way to lengthen the pants is to turn the fabric at the bottom, make a fringe, then sew a lace.
+You can stitch the lace simultaneously if you strengthen the edge.

 How to hem pants with no access to a sewing machine